Frequently Asked Questions

 How are applications managed?

-As the pilot evolves, we may switch to a points-based system to better manage demand.
-This would allow us to prioritize candidates who not only meet the minimum requirements but also bring additional strengths—like local connections or experience.
+The West Kootenay RCIP uses a points-based system to manage high demand.
+This allows us to prioritize candidates who not only meet the minimum requirements but also bring additional strengths—like local connections, further education, or additional work experience.

 What is the “lock-in date” and why does it matter?